Paitesanshi/LLM-Agent-Survey/README.md

     </tr>
 </table>

 * More papers can be found at [More comprehensive Summarization](#more-comprehensive-summarization).
+* CA means the strategy of model capability acquisition.

 ## 🌐 Applications of LLM-based Autonomous Agent